Subscription 790/year or 195/quarter

 Principles in the UN Charter of effective multilateralism and equal cooperation

 UNITED NATIONS: MODERN TIMES prints here Russian Foreign Minister Sergey Lavrov's speech to the UN Security Council in New York on 20 September 2023.
 He emphasizes that the UN Charter is the cornerstone of today's international legislation – which has not been followed in terms of peace and security in Ukraine.
 Lavrov also points out that the Ukrainian constitution states that the state is obliged to respect the Russians and other ethnic minorities.
 In Lavrov's view, it is the Western countries that do not want to overcome the deep crisis that has arisen in international relations.
-Here you have the opportunity to (and with ORIENTERINGs several articles) to read and evaluate yourself.
+Here you have the opportunity (and with ORIENTERING's several articles) to read and evaluate yourself.

 Regional investment and governance is necessary